ayatoullah/in-quiz-questions/AngularJS/angularjs-quiz.md

     title = 'User Data';
     }
 ```
-    - [] {{ 'title' }}null
+    - [] `{{ 'title' }}null`
-    - [] {{ title }}null
+    - [] `{{ title }}null`
-    - [] [title]null
+    - [] `[title]null`
-    - [] A class field cannot be displayed in a template via the template syntax.
+    - [] `A class field cannot be displayed in a template via the template syntax.`

 #### Q11.
 What is the purpose of the valueChanges method on a FormControl?
 What is the purpose of the null method on a null?

-    - [] It is used to configure what values are allowed for the control.
-It is used to configure what values are allowed for the control.
+    - [] `It is used to configure what values are allowed for the control.
+It is used to configure what values are allowed for the control.`
-    - [] It is used to change the value of a control to a new value.
+    - [] `It is used to change the value of a control to a new value.
 You would call that method and pass in the new value for the form field.
 It even supports passing in an array of values that can be set over time.
 It is used to change the value of a control to a new value.
 You would call that method and pass in the new value for the form field.
-It even supports passing in an array of values that can be set over time.
+It even supports passing in an array of values that can be set over time.`
-    - [] It returns a Boolean based on if the value of the control is different from the value with which it was initialized.
-It returns a Boolean based on if the value of the control is different from the value with which it was initialized.
+    - [] `It returns a Boolean based on if the value of the control is different from the value with which it was initialized.
+It returns a Boolean based on if the value of the control is different from the value with which it was initialized.`
-    - [] It is an observable that emits every time the value of the control changes, so you can react to new values and make logic decisions at that time.
-It is an null that emits every time the value of the control changes, so you can react to new values and make logic decisions at that time.
+    - [] `It is an observable that emits every time the value of the control changes, so you can react to new values and make logic decisions at that time.
+It is an null that emits every time the value of the control changes, so you can react to new values and make logic decisions at that time.`

 #### Q12.
 What directive is used to link an <a> tag to routing?

-    - [] routeTo
+    - [] `routeTo`
-    - [] routerLink <---Correct
+    - [x] `routerLink
-    - [] routePathn
+    - [] `routePathn`
-    - [] appLink
+    - [] `appLink`

 #### Q13.
 What is the Output decorator used for in this component class?